flrnsmnchr/gdv/README.md

 - Lists modified files from `git status --porcelain`
 - Opens file diffs with `git diff HEAD`
-- Supports side views for old/new file contents
+- Supports full diff and old/new side views
+- Scrolls diff output and jumps between hunks
-- Keyboard controls for navigation and exit
+- Keyboard controls for navigation, diff browsing, and exit

 ## Installation

-1. Ensure Go 1.26+ is installed.
+1. Ensure Go 1.26+ is installed and `git` is available in `PATH`.
 2. Clone the repository or place the code in a directory.
 3. Run: